-At monthly intervals the Trading Standards Management Team, during their Tasking and Coordination meetings, also reviews progress against the priority actions under the Control Strategy Priority of "Food Safety and Standards".
-This includes "Ensuring the standards, quality and safety of the food chain, including animal feeds and agricultural fertilisers.
-Ensuring fair and safe trading of foods and animal feeds through a programme of intelligence-led market surveillance and enforcement activities".
-The meeting also considers the allocation of suitable resources to tackle any emerging issues or trends.
+At the same meeting the Trading Standards Management Team also reviews progress against our Control Strategy Priority Action of "Ensuring the standards, quality and safety of the food chain, including food, animal feeds and agricultural fertilisers".
+This action includes the provision of business advice, liaison with regulatory and business partners, intelligence led market surveillance and enforcement activities, including risk based inspection and sampling.

+The allocation of suitable resources to tackle any emerging food or feed issues or trends can be raised for consideration by the Trading Standards Management Team at the monthly Tasking and Coordination meeting.

-Information on specified performance targets and targeted outcomes is set out on pages 2, 3 and 6 of the Trading Standards Service Plan 2016-17.
+Information on performance measures and targets is set out on pages 2, 3 and 6 of the Trading Standards Service Plan 2017-18.